Postnuptial Agreement Attorney in Riverside

 from equal distribution in the event that the marriage ends in divorce.

-child custody will already be disclosed in the agreement, a postnuptial agreement can
+and child custody will already be disclosed in the agreement, a postnuptial

-also expedite the divorce process.
-This can save you both time and money
+agreement can also expedite the divorce process.
+This can save you both

 Although deciding what to include in a postnuptial agreement can make for